From Holding it Together to Letting Yourself be Held

 I’m a licensed clinical psychologist with over 25 years of experience supporting adults both neurodivergent individuals, especially autistic and ADHD women, and those navigating burnout, stress, and relational trauma.
 I bring a deep appreciation for the many ways neurodivergence and life’s challenges can show up, often in subtle and unique ways.

-My approach integrates multiple modalities including attachment science, polyvagal theory, internal family systems, somatic and compassion-focused approaches tailored to honor each person’s individual pace, communication style, and way of being.
+My approach integrates multiple approaches including attachment science, polyvagal theory, internal family systems, and compassion-focused approaches tailored to honor each person’s individual pace, communication style, and way of being.
 I also work from a culturally informed, intersectional perspective that recognizes how culture, trauma, and systemic oppression shape experience and healing.

 As a parent with lived experience of neurodivergence, I bring warmth, depth, and real-world insight to every aspect of my work, creating a space where you can be fully seen, understood, and supported.